 The Department of Health and Mental Hygiene (DOHMH) workplace vaccine mandate for all private businesses in New York City ended on November 1, 2022.

 Businesses can still require proof of vaccination or masking indoors if they choose.

-Learn more about the mandate.
+Learn more about the end of the vaccine mandate.

 In New York State, all healthcare workers, including staff at hospitals and long-term care facilities that are public or private, were required to be vaccinated against COVID-19 as of September 27, 2021.

 These facilities include: